gocodebox/lifterlms/readme.txt

 + Fixed issues resulting in unnecessary duplicated instances of course background data processing.
 + Fixed an error encountered when a course is deleted prior to its background data being processed.
 + Fixed an escaping issue causing passwords with a backslash character from being usable following a password reset.

-= v4.20.0 - 2021-03-16 =

-##### Bugfixes

-+ Fixed an issue causing a fatal error when attempting to access reports for deleted students.
-Thanks Thanks [@pondermatic](https://github.com/pondermatic)!
-+ Fixed an issue encountered on the builder causing the last section to be returned when retrieving the previous section for the first section.

 [Read the full changelog](https://make.lifterlms.com/tag/lifterlms/)